amerlin/excel-parser/Readme.md

-Simple excel file parser, in Dot.NET Core
+Simple console application, to parse excel file in .NET Core 2.0